matthewglover/react-redux-material-ui/README.md

 ### Linting

-This boilerplate uses ESLint with the AirBNB rules, modified to allow JSX in .js files.
+This boilerplate uses ESLint with the AirBnB rules, modified to allow JSX in .js files.

-The AirBNB rules have also been modified to work better with AVA (primarily by using the babel-eslint parser).
+The AirBmB rules have also been modified to work better with AVA (primarily by using the babel-eslint parser).

 ### Testing